pcanz/pPEG/docs/operator-expressions.md

 This works very well for a modest number of operators, but it forces every operator to have its own rule with its own precedence level (determined by the order the rules are called in).
 This becomes cumbersome and inefficient if there are too many operators requiring too many rules.

-For a larger number of operators we can use an `<infix>` extension function.
+Fortunately pPEG has another way to handle grammars that require a large number of operators.

-##  Infix Extension
+##  Large Grammars

-Let's start again, but this time with the aid of an `<infix>` extension function.
-This requires a named operator rule, which can match multiple operator symbols.
+Let's start again, but this time with the with the objective of using a minimal number of grammar rules.
+The first step is to use a rule matching multiple operator symbols for operators with the same precedence and associativity.

 For example:

-    expr = val (op val)* <infix>
+    expr = val (op val)*
     op   = " + " / " - "
     val  = [0-9]+

     "1" ==> ["val", 1]

+    "1+2" ==> ["expr", [["val", "1"], ["op", "+"], ["val", "2"]]]

+    "1+2-3" ==> ["expr", [["val", "1"], ["op", "+"], ["val", "2"],
+                            ["op", "-"], ["val", 3]]]

+The parse tree reflects exactly how the grammar matches the input.
+This parse tree can be transformed into a functional format that is easier for an application to process:

     "1+2" ==> ["+", [["val", "1"], ["val", "2"]]]